amd/ryzen-ai-documentation/docs/examples.rst

 Getting Started Tutorial
 ************************

-- The :doc:`Getting Started Tutorial <getstartex>` demonstrates the process of preparing, quantizing, and deploying a custom ResNet model using the Ryzen AI Software.
+- The :doc:`Getting Started Tutorial <getstartex>` demonstrates the process of preparing, quantizing, and deploying (using C++ and Python ONNX runtime code) a custom ResNet model.

 ********